statsmed-sheep/medapps2021/README.md

     combined/science/non-science GPAs for all 2021-2022 applicants.
 -   `mstats_all`: mean total MCAT exam/sub-section scores and
     combined/science/non-science GPAs for all 2021-2022 matriculants.
+-   `astats_major`: mean total MCAT exam/sub-section scores and
+    combined/science/non-science GPAs for all 2021-2022 applicants by undergraduate school major.
+-   `mstats_major`: mean total MCAT exam/sub-section scores and
+    combined/science/non-science GPAs for all 2021-2022 matriculants by undergraduate school major.
+-   `astats_race`: mean total MCAT exam/sub-section scores and
+    combined/science/non-science GPAs for all 2021-2022 applicants by race and ethnicity.
+-   `mstats_race`: mean total MCAT exam/sub-section scores and
+    combined/science/non-science GPAs for all 2021-2022 matriculants by race and ethnicity.
+-   `astats_sex`: mean total MCAT exam/sub-section scores and
+    combined/science/non-science GPAs for all 2021-2022 applicants by sex.
+-   `mstats_sex`: mean total MCAT exam/sub-section scores and
+    combined/science/non-science GPAs for all 2021-2022 matriculants by sex.
+-   `astats_state`: mean total MCAT exam/sub-section scores and
+    combined/science/non-science GPAs for all 2021-2022 applicants by state.
+-   `mstats_state`: mean total MCAT exam/sub-section scores and
+    combined/science/non-science GPAs for all 2021-2022 matriculants by state.

 ## Example